-210 hospitalized patients were tested for HTLV Ab; a diagnostic specificity of at least 99.5% was found.

-Moreover, diagnostic specificity was assessed by testing 162 potentially interfering specimens (other infectious diseases, E.coli antibody positive, patients affected by non viral hepatic diseases, dialysis patients, pregnant women, hemolized, lipemic, etc.).

-A value of specificity of at least 99.5% was assessed.
+The diagnostic specificity was assessed against a kit US FDA approved.
+A specificity of \geq 99.5% was observed.
+Moreover, diagnostic specificity was assessed by testing more than 100 potentially interfering specimens (other infectious diseases, patients affected by non viral hepatic diseases, dialysis patients, pregnant women, haemolized, lipemic, etc.).
+A value of specificity of 100% was assessed.

 No false reactivity due to the method of specimen preparation has been observed.
 Both plasma, derived with different standard techniques of preparation (citrate, EDTA and heparin), and sera have been used to determine the value of specificity.
 Frozen specimens have been tested, as well, to check for interferences due to collection and storage.